Replacing Solace Appliance Event Brokers

 For information on how to back up a current configuration to a remote destination, refer to Backing Up and Restoring Event Broker Configurations.
 Pay particular attention to the need to capture product-keys and certificate files, which are not automatically included in the backup.

-2. Swap out the old appliances.
+2. Swap out the old appliance event brokers.

-1. Power-down the old appliances.
+1. Power-down the old appliance event brokers.

 solace1# power-down